 Edmund Ironside became heir to Aethelred when his brother, Aethelstan, died fighting the Danes.

 King Aethelred returned to England.
 He was very unhappy with the people of Lindsey for not supporting him.

 Eadric of Mercia killed Ealdgyth’s husband Sigeferth and his brother Morcar, in retaliation for their support of Sweyn Forkbeard’s son, Cnut.
 Ealdgyth was placed in the Abbey of Malmesbury.

 1015 (late August)

 Ealdgyth, married Edmund Ironside, son of King Aethelred.
 Edmund did this in defiance of his father, Aethelred and also to gain the support of the people of Lindsey.

-Ealdgyth’s husband, Edmund Ironside raised an army against Cnut who believed he should be king.
-He was supported by the five towns of Danish Mercia – Derby, Leicester, Lincoln, Nottingham and Stamford.
+Ealdgyth’s husband, Edmund Ironside raised an army against Cnut who believed he should be king and was prepared to fight for the crown.
+Edmund was supported by the five towns of Danish Mercia – Derby, Leicester, Lincoln, Nottingham and Stamford.
 However, Cnut retained some support in Mercia.

 1016 (23rd April)